leonidn22/Rabbit-manager-worker/README.md

 It requires at minimum python3.5

 It's possible to run with ampersand “&” to fork manager and worker.
-In this case to stop the programs use "stop" as parameter like: python3.7 manager.py stop
+In this case to stop the programs use "stop" as parameter like: <code>python3.7 manager.py stop</code>

 .....
 Here is usage of the programs: